-Specifically, United Internet expects that the number of fee-based customer contracts will grow by over 0.8 million from a level of 13.45 million contracts on December 31, 2013.
+Specifically, United Internet expects that the number of fee-based customer contracts will grow by over o.8 million from a level of 13.45 million contracts on December 31, 2013.

-Consolidated sales in fiscal year 2014 are likely to grow by approx. 10% to over \in 2.9 billion (prior year: \in 2.656 billion).
+Consolidated sales in fiscal year 2014 are likely to grow by approx. 10% to over \leq 2.9 billion (prior year: \leq 2.656 billion).

-Taking into account start-up losses in new business fields and advertising expenses for the "E-Mail made in Germany" initiative, EBITDA is expected to grow to approx. \in 520 million (prior year: \in 407.2 million).
+Taking into account start-up losses in new business fields and advertising expenses for the "E-Mail made in Germany" initiative, EBITDA is expected to grow to approx. € 520 million (prior year: € 407.2 million).

-Earnings per share are likely to be between \in 1.40 - \in 1.50 (prior year: \in 1.07).
+Earnings per share are likely to be between € 1.40 - € 1.50 (prior year: € 1.07).

-Free cash flow (defined as net cash inflows from operating activities, less capital expenditures, plus payments from disposals of intangible assets and property, plant and equipment) is expected to exceed \in 200 million once again in fiscal year 2014.
+Free cash flow (defined as net cash inflows from operating activities, less capital expenditures, plus payments from disposals of intangible assets and property, plant and equipment) is expected to exceed € 200 million once again in fiscal year 2014.